nikhilkashid/slate/source/index.md

 # Libraries and Integration

 We have SDK for android which should be integrated with the delivery boy app to accept payments through Coinn.
 Please follow the steps given below to integrate Coinn SDK in your app and start accepting payments through Coinn.

+You can find the sample app at - https://github.com/coinnpayments/coinn-delivery-sdk-sample

 ## Installation